desertcod98/desertcod98/README.md

 - 👋 Hi, I’m @desertcod98
 - 👀 I’m interested in software developing and cyber security
-- 🌱 I’m currently learning Javascript, Minecraft modding, Database design
+- 🌱 I’m currently learning Nextjs 13 and related npm packages like React Query
 - 📫 How to reach me dev.desertcod98@pm.me

 <!---